-You will need some egg noodles or lo mein noodles.
+- Choose fresh thick egg noodles or lo mein noodles.
 You can buy them from the Asian market or click here to learn how to make your own.
-It is best to use the thick version, so you can achieve that chewy texture.
 Would other noodles such as pasta, udon, or ramen noodles work?
 Yes, and the dish will come out as delicious.

 Some people will rinse the noodles with cold water to stop the cooking process.
 I tried it and I didn't like it because it brings in too much water.
 Moisture is the number 1 enemy for chow main; it makes the noodles soggy and stick to the wok badly.

-Season the noodles 1.5 tbsp of soy sauce, 1.5 tbsp of dark soy sauce and 1 tbsp of pork lard.
-The rest of the heat will melt the fat and coat the noodles so they don’t stick to each other.
-If you don’t like pork fat, you can use vegetable oil.
-Seasoning the noodles before the stir-frying is beginner friendly because you can take your time to get everything ready to avoid rummaging around.
+- Season the noodles with soy sauce, dark soy sauce and pork lard.
+The rest of the heat will melt the fat and coat the noodles, so they don't stick to each other.
+You can use vegetable oil or butter if you don't like pork fat.

-Turn the heat to high and add 2 tbsp of pork lard.
+- Turn the heat to high and add 2 tbsp of pork lard.
 Swirl it around to melt it.
 Toss in the marinaded pork and Stir for a couple of minutes or until you don't see any pink color.
-I love using a carbon steel wok to cook.
-It is non-stick but has no Teflon coating, so you don’t need to worry about damaging the wok with the utensil and it gives some beautiful browning results.

-Introduce the pork back to the wok.
-Toss in the bok choy.
-Keep mixing for 30 seconds, and the vegetables should be welted.
-Before serving, add 1 tbsp of toasted sesame seeds and 1.5 tsp of the umami spicy seasoning, which is the soul of Shanghai Chow mein.
-Give it a final toss to mingle everything and we are done.
-Enjoy
+- Before serving, add 1 tbsp of toasted sesame seeds and 1.5 tsp of the Xian La Fen seasoning, which is the soul of Shanghai Chow mein.
+Toss well and enjoy!